The Thing

 Review

-1982 was the best year for movies despite some underperforming at the box office caused by heavy competition from E.T. the Extra-Terrestrialwhich won the world over these films.
-It had happened to two of the other landmark films from the science fiction genre, which opened on the same day.
-The first movie is Blade Runnerwhich has since gone on to have a cult following and ended up widely regarded as one of the best films by director Ridley Scott.
-The other movie is the 1982 interpretation of THE THING, which, at the time, was unsuccessful and only gained recognition in later years.
-I have heard the name John Carpenter elsewhere, as I've only seen one feature from the director but not seen any others, such as THE THING of its definitive version.
+1982 was an excellent year for movies despite some underperforming at the box office due to heavy competition from E.T. the Extra-Terrestrial.
+It had happened to two other landmark films from the science fiction genre, which opened on the same day.
+The first movie is Blade Runner, which has since gained a cult following and stands as one of director Ridley Scott's best films.
+The other movie is THE THING, which, at the time, was unsuccessful and only gained recognition in later years.
+I have heard the name John Carpenter elsewhere, as I've only seen one feature from the director, but haven't seen any others, such as THE THING.

-For a science-fiction horror movie, not bad and not great.
-I can't expect the 1982 version to have its scare factor, so it has to put chills into our spines by reflecting the mood of claustrophobia.
-Considering that this film remade the 1951 sci-fi classic The Thing From Another World, which presents as a loose adaption of the novel, Carpenter can pull it off with his skills as a first-rate director, having the film shown with splatter and without boredom.
+For a science-fiction horror movie, it's not bad or great.
+I can't expect it to be that scary, so it must evoke shivers down our spines by reflecting the mood of claustrophobia.
+Considering that this film is a remake of the 1951 sci-fi classic The Thing From Another World, which itself was a direct adaptation of the novel.
+Carpenter can pull it off with his skills as a first-rate director, having the film shown with splatter and without boredom.

-THE THING gets layered with the brilliant makeup imagery that spurted the gruesomeness and frights that were a benchmark for practical effects in its time.
+THE THING is renowned for its brilliant makeup imagery that spurted the gruesomeness and frights that were a benchmark for practical effects in its time.
 The acting is spellbinding as Kurt Russell starkly portrays a good character, revealing a cynical edge.
-It helped make him a big star, which he continued to be through the 80s and the 90s.
+This movie helped make him a big star, which he continued to be through the 80s and the 90s.

-Many people consider the 1982 interpretation of THE THING to be one of the greatest horror movies ever rediscovered.
+Many people consider THE THING as one of the greatest horror movies.
 On the other hand, I have a different opinion on this nightmarish classic.
 I did enjoy it in good taste.

 No comments: